QBI-Software/NEURON-tutorial/setup.md

 ## Changing default temperature

-NEURON sets the default temperature to `6.3oC` in line with the squid axon experiments by Hodgkin and Huxley.
+NEURON sets the default temperature to `6.3 celsius` in line with the squid axon experiments by Hodgkin and Huxley.
 For our purposes, this should be changed to match physiological or lab conditions.

 1. From the main menu, select **Tools -> Distributed mechanisms -> celsius**
 1. Enter required value (eg `37`)